 What Does Hormonal Imbalance Look Like?

-Hormone imbalance is one of the most common conditions I see in my work with women as a Leaky Gut Specialist.
+Hormone imbalance is one of the most common conditions I see in my work with women as a Leaky Gut Coach.
 In this post you’ll learn about 8 common symptoms of hormone imbalance in women ages 16 to 60 and what you can do to help yourself (and them) to greater wellbeing.

 A womans menstrual periods may become erratic because of the fluctuating hormonal levels in her body.
 Once a woman attains menopause her periods stop completely, a condition known as amenorrhea.

 It’s only when a woman does not menstruate for a full year that she’s considered to have reached menopause.
 More and more women however are experiencing premature menopause in their 30s and 40s, instead of at midlife in their 50s.

 If you are experiencing premature menopause, you might consider stepping up to a 30 day Reboot of your microbiome to restore your reproductive health, and also to clear the brain fog, fatigue, insomnia, headaches and digestive issues that may accompany your early menopause.
 Hear from women in their 30s and 40s who’ve regained reproductive ability by clicking here.

 There are at least 6 different hormones that participate in creating a good night sleep for you: estrogen, progesterone, testosterone, insulin, cortisol, melatonin, and thyroid hormones.
 When production of any one of these drop, you can experience sleeplessness.
 During peri-menopause and menopause, the ovaries gradually produce less estrogen and progesterone, which promotes sleep.
 Falling estrogen levels may also contribute to night sweats that wake you up, contributing to fatigue and lack of energy.
 What's more, several of these hormones are produced by the body only when you are deeply sleeping, so a vicious cycle ensues.